Angela Edward

 Writer of fractured nonfiction and the quiet violence of memory

-Born in Beijing and raised in Auckland, she writes from the fault lines of migration and reinvention, tracing how a life breaks and remakes itself across cities.
-Her work moves between Sydney and New York, following the versions of ourselves we leave behind and the ones that keep following us anyway.
+Born in Beijing and raised in Auckland, she writes along the fault lines of reinvention, tracing how a life breaks and remakes itself across cities, and how the selves we leave behind continue to follow.